cfiebach/Python_For_Psychologists_25-26/lecture/introduction/introduction_4.md

 # Introductory Session IV

-Within the fifth session we'll continue to explore the basic building blocks of `python`, this and the next `session` will contain exhaustive content aiming to provide you with a somewhat detailed understanding of central `python` aspects.
+Within the fourth session we'll continue to explore the basic building blocks of `python`.
+This and the next `session` will contain exhaustive content aiming to provide you with a somewhat detailed understanding of central `python` aspects.
 The aim is to get a good set of basic experience to then advance into more practical aspects, specifically evaluating how these things can be utilized within `experiments` to collect data and their subsequent `analysis`.
 To nevertheless get some experience on the way, there will be some exercises at the beginning and throughout the session.
 Additionally, the `homework assignments` will be made in a way that showcases some tasks that you might most likely encounter in real-life so that you get more practice in conducting them through `python`.

-## Introduction to Python - II
+## Introduction to Python - Part II
 This session, we'll build upon the things learned last week and broaden our capabilities in `python`, focusing on `operations`, `comparisons` and `data types`/`structures`.

 ## Objectives 📍